EvobyteDigitalBiology/r-readstore/README.md

     - Connection Error:     If no ReadStore server was found at the provided endpoint
     - Authentication Error: If provided username or token are not found
+    - No Permission to Upload/Delete FASTQ/ProData: User has no [Staging Permissions]

 ### Access Datasets